Registered Respiratory Therapy Program Brochure

 Degree, diploma, or certificate Possible Points Applicant's Points Required Documentation

 1a.
-Bachelor's Degree or higher 5 - Official/unofficial transcript from regionally accredited U.S. colleges or universities with degree posted.
+Bachelor's Degree or higher 5 - Unofficial/official transcript from regionally accredited U.S. colleges or universities with degree posted.
 All transcripts from outside the U.S. must be evaluated by a NACES independent agency.

-1.f Prior Military Medical Training 5 - DD-214 and military transcript reflecting medical training
+1.f Prior Military Medical Training 5 DD-214 and military transcript reflecting medical training completed

 2. Grade Point Average (GPA) in Relevant Coursework MAXIMUM POINTS = 50